 The PRP procedure can be used to increase sports performance by allowing athletes to recover faster from injury.
 It is usually paired with physical therapy and can relieve pain quite quickly, allowing athletes to get back to training faster than other methods.
-PRP procedures generally take about a half hour, from extraction to creating the concentrated solution to re-injecting the solution into the injured area.
+From extraction to creating the concentrated solution to re-injecting the solution into the injured area, PRP procedures generally take about a half hour.
 Most patients report healing and pain reduction after just one or two treatments.

-Total Health and Peak Medical offer a variety of medical services, focusing on comprehensive and individualized treatments.
+Total Health Physical Medicine & Rehabilitation Center offers a variety of medical services, focusing on comprehensive and individualized treatments.
 PRP procedures to improve sports performance is just one of many health and wellness offerings.
-It is typically paired with other treatments, such as physical therapy, acupuncture or nutritional planning.
+It can be paired with other treatments such as physical therapy, acupuncture and nutritional planning.